 - (a) A summary of the efforts to locate and eliminate specific sources of excessive infiltration and inflow into the collection system serving the facility for the previous year. - (b) A summary of the general maintenance and repairs to the collection system serving the facility for the previous year. - (c) A summary of any planned maintenance and repairs to the collection system serving the facility for the upcoming calendar year.
-This list shall include locations (GPS, 911 address, manhole number, etc.) and actions to be taken. - 9.
+This list shall include locations (GPS, 911 address, manhole number, etc.) and actions to be taken. - 11.
 Bypasses are not authorized at this facility unless they meet the criteria in 40 CFR 122.41(m).
 If a bypass occurs, the permittee shall report in accordance to 40 CFR 122.41(m)(3), and with Standard Condition Part I, Section B, subsection 2.
-Bypasses are to be reported to the Kansas City Regional Office during normal business hours or by using the online Sanitary Sewer Overflow/Facility Bypass Application located at: https://dnr.mo.gov/mogem/ or the Environmental Emergency Response spill-line at 573-634-2436 outside of normal business hours.
+Bypasses are to be reported to the Southwest Regional Office during normal business hours or by using the online Sanitary Sewer Overflow/Facility Bypass Application located at: https://dnr.mo.gov/mogem/ or the Environmental Emergency Response spill-line at 573-634-2436 outside of normal business hours.
 Once an electronic reporting system compliant with 40 CFR Part 127, the National Pollutant Discharge Elimination System (NPDES) Electronic Reporting Rule, is available all bypasses must be reported electronically via the new system.
 Blending, which is the practice of combining a partially-treated wastewater process stream with a fully-treated wastewater process stream prior to discharge, is not considered a form of bypass.
-If the permittee wishes to utilize blending, the permittee shall file an application to modify this permit to facilitate the inclusion of appropriate monitoring conditions. - 10.
-The facility must be sufficiently secured to restrict entry by children, livestock and unauthorized persons as well as to protect the facility from vandalism. - 11.
+If the permittee wishes to utilize blending, the permittee shall file an application to modify this permit to facilitate the inclusion of appropriate monitoring conditions. - 12.
+The facility must be sufficiently secured to restrict entry by children, livestock and unauthorized persons as well as to protect the facility from vandalism. - 13.
 An Operation and Maintenance (O & M) manual shall be maintained by the permittee and made available to the operator.
-The O & M manual shall include key operating procedures and a brief summary of the operation of the facility. - 12.
-An all-weather access road to the treatment facility shall be maintained.
+The O & M manual shall include key operating procedures and a brief summary of the operation of the facility. - 14.
+An all-weather access road to the treatment facility shall be maintained. - 15.
+The outfall sewer shall be protected and maintained against the effects of floodwater, ice, or other hazards as to reasonably insure its structural stability, freedom from stoppage, and that a sample of the effluent can be obtained at a point after the final treatment process and before the discharge mixes with the receiving waters. - 16.
+Sludge treatment, storage and disposal practices shall be conducted in accordance with Standard Conditions Part III.
+The permittee shall receive approval for any sludge treatment, storage, or disposal practices not identified in the facility description of the operating permit. - 17.
+The lagoon(s) shall be operated and maintained to ensure their structural integrity, which includes maintaining adequate freeboard and keeping the berms free of deep-rooted vegetation, animal dens, or other potential sources of damage. - 18.
+The facility shall ensure that adequate provisions are provided to prevent or minimize surface water intrusion into the lagoon and to divert stormwater runoff around the lagoon and protect embankments from erosion.